Maeeen/qemu-semester-project/README.md

 ### `cmplog`

 This is a bit more complicated.
-The plugin will disassemble the basic block and check what registers, memory and constants are used as operands.
-On memory access or execution, the plugin will log the operands and the result of the operation.
+The plugin will disassemble the basic block and check what registers, memory and constants are used as operands for each instruction.
+On memory access or execution, the plugin will log the operands, the result of the operation and forward the information to AFL.

-For speed, the plugin will also cache disassemblies of instructions.
+For speed, the plugin will also cache disassemblies of instructions between the fork server and the forked childs.

-Currently, the link with AFL has not been tested, but the plugin is able to log the operands and the result of the operation.

 `cmplog.so` is built with the `plugin.c` file with the `CMPLOG` preprocessor variable defined.

-## Building
+## Building and use

 Requirements:
 - `clang` or `gcc`